xcud/prompt-composer/README.md

 PROGRESS MONITORING: You've made 6 tool calls, assess your progress...
 ```

+## Stateless Design

+Prompt-composer is completely stateless - it doesn't store or track any session information.
+Instead, your application passes in the current session state, making the library:

+- **Simple**: No databases, persistence, or session management complexity
+- **Flexible**: Works with any application architecture (microservices, monoliths, serverless)
+- **Reliable**: No state corruption or concurrency issues
+- **Portable**: Same behavior across different deployment environments

+Your application manages sessions however it wants (files, databases, memory) and just passes the relevant state to get optimized prompts.

 ## Complete Examples

 ### Example 1: Simple File Reading Task